Harut/chakert/README.md

 9. Double quotes (") are replaced by left and right double quotes.
 10. Nested quotes are replaced to left and right single quotes.

+## Adding own rules and languages

+In contrast with regexp-based typography fixers, the key feature of chakert is readability of rules and expected simplicity of adding new rules.

+The library uses tokenizer, splitting given text to the tokens of various classes.
+Each token class defines own replacement rules in `morph` method.
+In this method, it is allowed to iterate over sibling nodes in forward and backward direction and perform simple text changing operations through provied API: remove token, replace one token with another.

+The only thing you should really carry about is to keep iterator state up-to date while removing or adding a token.
+It may be useful to learn chakert implementation to understand how it works.

+If you are ready to suggest new rules or new languages, but you're not sure if you can implement them well, fill free to send pull requests with test cases!

+General policy for rules included by default is that they should be appliable on any general text, and they should not be complicated.